 Seller situations we solve

-• Owners who inherited land in Dixie County and do not want to keep paying taxes
+• Owners who inherited land in Dixie County and don't want to keep paying taxes

 • Absentee owners who no longer live near Cross City